HPCE/hpce-2018-cw4/readme.md

 _Note: this is an optional suggested extra if you have time, as it makes sure that you have a very good handle on the OpenCL APIs.
-It took it out as a required element, as it was a bit complicated or time-consuming for this exercise and the amount of other stuff people have to do at this time point._
+I took it out as a required element, as it was a bit complicated or time-consuming for this exercise and the amount of other stuff people have to do at this time point._